The Importance of Reading

 How we teach the Little Shapes of Reading

-- Two whole class reading sessions each week in all year groups.
+- Whole class reading sessions each week in all year groups

-- Regular small group guided reading sessions (weekly in KS1, and every other week in KS2).
+- Regular small group guided reading sessions (weekly in EYFS and KS1, and every other week in KS2)

 At Coleridge, we believe that all of our children can become fluent readers and writers.
-This why we have always taught phonics using the Letters and Sounds progression, and why, from January 2022, we began following Little Wandle Letters and Sounds Revised, a systematic synthetic phonics programme.
-We start teaching phonics in Nursery and will follow the Little Wandle progression in Reception and Year 1 to ensure children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.
+This is why we teach phonics using Little Wandle Letters and Sounds Revised, a systematic synthetic phonics programme.
+We start teaching phonics in Nursery and follow the Little Wandle progression in Reception and Year 1 to ensure children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.
 As a result, all of our children are able to tackle any unfamiliar words as they read.

 We also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for all children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

 We provide a balance of child-led and adult-led experiences for all children that meet the curriculum expectations for ‘Communication and Language’ and ‘Literacy’.
 Through continuous provision, children are given the opportunities to practice the essential early reading and writing skills that are needed to become confident readers and writers.
 Experiences include:

 - Daily sharing of high-quality stories and poems

 - Learning a range of nursery rhymes, action rhymes, and familiar songs